 You get to choose how much coverage you need and how you want to pay for it.
+It's up to you!
 When you choose your coverage level, you get to pick the one with the features you want.

 Your coverage level determines how much you pay out of your paycheck (premiums).
 It also determines how much you pay out of your pocket when you receive care.
 Make sure to take your total costs into consideration when choosing a coverage level.